surrealdb/discord-bot/README.md

 ### create_db_thread
 This is not a slash command but can be accessed by right-clicking on a message looking under apps and selecting create_db_thread, it will create a thread associated with that message.
 By default, all messages in the channel will be sent to the database, unless they are comments.

+### /connect
+This creates a database instance and associates it with the channel it is used in.

 ### /load
 This command loads data into the instance associated with the channel in which it is used.